Me and Others at the EDF Group Foundation

 K-Beauty at the Guimet Museum

-For a few years now, South Korea has become a cultural model around the entire world.
-From K-pop groups to skincare routines, its products and idols are making waves globally, sparking trends and revelations.
-To pay tribute to this hegemony, the Asian arts museum is taking a closer look at K-Beauty, blending masterpieces from its own collections with pieces from the largest Korean institutions.
-The museum of .Decode the modes of the Land of the Morning Calm to try to understand their impact on international culture.
+For the past few years, Korea has established itself as a cultural model across the globe.
+From K-pop groups to skin-care routines, its products and idols are making waves worldwide, generating trends and revelations.
+To pay tribute to this hegemony, the Asian arts museum is taking a closer look at K-Beauty, blending masterpieces from its collections with pieces from the top Korean institutions.
+The museum is…

 K-Beauty